Category Archives: Introduction

 What exactly is meant by Assured Shorthold Tenancy?

-Requirements for obtain an Assured Shorthold Tenancy
+Requirements for obtaining an Assured Shorthold Tenancy

 • If the annual rent of a tenant is less than £25,000.

-• Any tenant shifted to a new property on Feb 28, 1997 or after that.
+• Any tenant shifted to a new property on February 28, 1997, or after that.

 • If a tenant uses the services of a private landlord to rent a property

-• If a tenant has certain rights in the property for privacy, and landlord cannot make an entry into the property without going through a mutual agreement
+• If a tenant has certain rights in the property for privacy, and the landlord cannot make an entry into the property without going through a mutual agreement

 • If the annual rent of a property is more than £50,000